malishav/OSCOAP/draft-selander-ace-object-security.md

 Unless specified otherwise, CoAP options not listed in {{protected-coap-options}} SHALL be encrypted and integrity protected.

-Specifications of new CoAP options SHOULD specify how they are processed with OSCOAP.
-New COAP options SHOULD be encrypted and integrity protected.
-New COAP options SHALL be integrity protected unless a proxy needs to change the option, and SHALL be encrypted unless a proxy needs to read the option.

 The encrypted options are in general omitted from the protected CoAP message and not visible to intermediary nodes (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}).
 Hence the actions resulting from the use of corresponding options is analogous to the case of communicating directly with the endpoint.
 For example, a client using an ETag option will not be served by a proxy.

 However, some options which are encrypted need to be present in the protected CoAP message to support certain proxy functions.
 A CoAP option which may be both encrypted in the COSE object of the protected CoAP message, and also unencrypted as CoAP option in the protected CoAP message, is called "duplicate".
 The "encrypted" value of a duplicate option is intended for the destination endpoint and the "unencrypted" value is intended for a proxy.
 The unencrypted value is not integrity protected.